-To some extent it is also a good idea (visibility point of view, easier to digest the content) to develop an iPad version.
-However who wants to carry an iPad during his game?
-To the best of my knowledge none of the existing golf trolleys are optimized for carrying iPads and other tablets.
+To some extent, it is also a good idea (visibility point of view, easier to digest the content) to develop an iPad version.
+However, who wants to carry an iPad during his game?
+To the best of my knowledge, none of the existing golf trolleys are optimized for carrying iPads and other tablets.

 What can Cobra Golf do to utilize their mobile app marketing?

 - To foster dialogue with golfers via their mobile app: enable golfers to ask personally from dedicated golf professionals and R&D team members.
-Let's engage with them in personal manner.
+Let’s engage with them in a personal manner.
 The communication in this application is still in one direction only.
 By creating two-way communication channels within an app, we can make each and every consumer feel special, at scale.
 Crowdsourcing is still untapped in the golf industry and could be used for product development and to increase engagement with the brand and the company.

 - It is an application without a plan to marketing it.
 In other words, to think about how to promote your mobile application and make it easy to find on your website and in iTunes and Google Play.
 There are some great tools for app store optimization: https://www.mobiledevhq.com/; httpss://searchman.com/.